pgalonza/Notes/development/python/python.md

 * **importlib** - implementation of import.
 * **pyinstaller** - bundles a Python application and all its dependencies into a single package.
 * **posixpath** -  for UNIX-style paths like os.path.
-* **pylint** - static code analysis tool, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.
-* **flake8** - tool that glues together pep8, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.
-* **yamllint** - a linter for YAML files.
 * **warnings** - part of the warnings subsystem.
 * **collections** -  container datatypes
 * **datetime** - basic date and time types.